MegaMek/megamek.github.io/_posts/2021-06-19-New Development Release v0.49.2.md

   - Updated arrival altitude for aerospace fighter reinforcement modifiers (they were showing up on the ground)
   - Standardized "recon" type scenarios to have the same criteria as Tukayyid scenarios
   - Various briefing text clarifications
-  - Store artillery offboard status between campaign saves
+  - Store artillery off-board status between campaign saves
   - On Integrated command, don't immediately and incorrectly undeploy lances after generating scenarios
   - Adjusted manual force deployment rules (unlimited stacking on allied facilities, one per hex otherwise, no manual deployment under integrated command)
   - Tighten up reinforcement restrictions (can't deploy units that can't actually deploy; can't double deploy units; can now only deploy fight lances or have to use a support point/VP)